A person is considered a producer for ITT/AV under the Electrical and Electronic Equipment (EEE) Regulation if they supply ITT/AV into Ontario and:

 Click the headings below to learn more about your obligations as a producer.

-As of January 1, 2021, producers are required to establish and operate a collection system for ITT/AV.
-The Authority will be issuing a compliance bulletin that will provide guidance on collection systems.
-The bulletin will be posted here when available.
+As of January 1, 2021, producers are required to establish and operate a collection system for ITT/AV and should reference the ITT/AV Collection Systems compliance bulletin for guidance.

 Producers must ensure that consumers can drop off ITT/AV free of charge at each site that is part of their collection system and satisfy the following requirements: